AyettGh/AIStories/README.md

 # AI Stories

-A personalized micro-drama generator with a light Spotify-inspired interface.

 The project turns an idea or a short script into a small motion-comic MP4.
 It was rebuilt to remove the original paid MuAPI dependency.

 ## Free architecture